had2020/had2020/README.md

 In the summer before my third year of high school, I focused on learning React and deepening my knowledge of the full tech stack.
 I’m currently working on modern websites using React and Python Flask, and I’m constantly refining my skills and setting new goals.
 My goal is to create a fully-featured hub for my existing tools and new developments, and I want to build a user base to support future innovations.

 After diving into Django and building a full-featured portfolio site complete with a blog to document my coding journey, I discovered a deep passion for C/C++.
 The low-level control it offered fascinated me, and within just a day of learning, I was able to create a program similar to the Vim text editor.
 Then I explored Golang and Rust, and discovered their use cases.

+Around this time I have also started playing with making digial art, for my own games, and projects.